listedlinked/superbee/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start solarisd" and to enable for system startup run "systemctl enable solarisd"
+To test, run "systemctl start superbeed" and to enable for system startup run "systemctl enable superbeed"

 4b) OpenRC

-Rename solarisd.openrc to solarisd and drop it in /etc/init.d.
+Rename superbeed.openrc to superbeed and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/solarisd start" and configure it to run on startup with "rc-update add solarisd"
+Test it with "/etc/init.d/superbeed start" and configure it to run on startup with "rc-update add superbeed"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop solarisd.conf in /etc/init.
-Test by running "service solarisd start" it will automatically start on reboot.
+Drop superbeed.conf in /etc/init.
+Test by running "service superbeed start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they